vanyamaurletta/proyek_analisis_data/README.md

-# How to run Bke Sharing Rental Dashboard ✨
+# How to run Bike Sharing Rental Dashboard ✨

 ## Download notebook.ipynb
 1. Download this notebook